mkobuolys/dartpad-workshop-segmented-state/src/bloc_state/instructions.md

 }
 ```

-Lastly, the equality operator (`==`) and `hashCode` getter must be overridden so that state objects could be compared by their property values and not the class reference:
+Lastly, you need to override the equality operator (`==`) and `hashCode` getter so that state objects are compared by their property values and not the class reference:

 ```
 @immutable